Troubleshoot Connection Issues¶

 To learn more about connecting to an Atlas cluster, see the Get Started with Atlas tutorial.

-Your cluster Connect button may be disabled if your cluster is in the provisioning state.
-Your cluster needs to provision when it is first deployed, or when it is scaled up or down.
+Your database deployment's Connect button may be disabled if your database deployment is in the provisioning state.
+Your database deployment needs to provision when it is first deployed.
+Clusters also must provision when you scaled them up or down.
 The provisoning process can take up to 10 minutes, after which the Connect button will become enabled.

 Connecting IP address not in IP Access List¶

-Before connecting to your Atlas cluster, check that you added your host's IP address to the IP access list for your cluster's project.
+Before connecting to your Atlas database deployment, check that you added your host's IP address to the IP access list for your database deployment's project.
 Atlas allows client connections only from IP addresses and CIDR address ranges in the IP access list.

 To connect to Atlas, you must authenticate with a MongoDB database user.
-To create a database user for your cluster, see Configure Database Users.
+To create a database user for your database deployment, see Configure Database Users.

 If you have created a user and are having trouble authenticating, try the following:

-- Check that you are using the correct username and password for your database user, and that you are connecting to the correct cluster.
+- Check that you are using the correct username and password for your database user, and that you are connecting to the correct database deployment.

 - Check that you are specifying the correct